 - Right to visit a partner in the hospital

 - Right to automatically inherit property from partner if they die without a will

-Domestic partnerships and marriage are relatively similar in the state.
+Domestic partnerships and marriage are relatively similar in the state of Oregon.
 If you need trustworthy assistance handling your family law case or need knowledgeable guidance to take the next step, speak to us at once.